cassiohg/lyricsSearch/README.md

 # lyricsSearch
 A lyrics search software with desktop UI.
 Built with nodewebkit.
+Built for a university course.